Fallout & Bomb Shelter Near Me – Locations & Options to Survive Nuclear War

 Is Nuclear War a Possibility?

 While what I faced was some fun and games underground, facing a nuclear war is one of the worst things imaginable.
-A single strike can affect hundreds of thousands of people and take into account the nuclear fallout those numbers only go up from there.
+A single strike can affect hundreds of thousands of people and taking into account the nuclear fallout those numbers only go up from there.
 While such an event is unlikely (in our collective imagination then it was a very real possibility) – it is always good to be prepared for the very worst – even if the very worst is something that is hard to predict.

 With that said is it worth spending considerable time and energy, tens of thousands of dollars, and your life savings to build a bomb shelter as we did?
 Probably not.
 In such a situation it’s difficult to be prepared without going to the same lengths that we did.